Pericarditis - after heart attack

 Dressler syndrome; Post-MI pericarditis; Post-cardiac injury syndrome; Postcardiotomy pericarditis

 Pericarditis is inflammation and swelling of the covering of the heart (pericardium).
 It can occur in the days or weeks following a heart attack.

 Two types of pericarditis can occur after a heart attack.

 Early pericarditis: This form most often occurs within 1 to 3 days after a heart attack.
-Inflammation and swelling develop as the body tries to clean up the diseased heart tissue.
+Inflammation and swelling develop as the body tries to clean up the damaged heart tissue.

 Late pericarditis: This is also called Dressler syndrome.
 It is also called post-cardiac injury syndrome or postcardiotomy pericarditis).
 It most often develops several weeks or months after a heart attack, heart surgery, or other trauma to the heart.
 It can also happen a week after a heart injury.
 Dressler syndrome is thought to occur when the immune system attacks healthy heart tissue by mistake.

-Things that put you at higher risk of pericarditis include:
+Things that put you at higher risk for pericarditis include:

-Chest pain from the swollen pericardium rubbing on the heart.
+- Chest pain from the swollen pericardium rubbing on the heart.
 The pain may be sharp, tight or crushing and may move to the neck, shoulder, or abdomen.
 The pain may also be worse when you breathe and go away when you lean forward, stand, or sit up.

-Splinting of ribs (bending over or holding the chest) with deep breathing
+- Splinting of ribs (bending over or holding the chest) with deep breathing

 Exams and Tests